 Human milk is the optimal choice for infants, but when breastfeeding is not practical, the closest substitute is important for an infant's comfort, health and development.

 In human breast milk and in most infant formulas, the fat, primarily triglycerides, provides about 50% of the calories that are needed for healthy growth.
 Triglycerides in human milk are special as the fatty acids are bonded in a unique order which cannot be found in other types of oils.
 One major fatty acid in human milk, palmitic acid, is mainly (70-75% of it) located at the 2nd position.
 This typical structure, called sn2 palmitate, is responsible for some of the superiority of human milk.

 INFAT® is a fat ingredient structured with high level of palmitic in the mid position, similar to the composition and structure of human milk fat.
-Infant formulas containing INFAT® promote proper digestion, leading to softer stools and much less crying – altogether more comfort for the baby.
+Infant formulas containing INFAT® promote proper digestion, and may lead to softer stools and less crying– altogether more comfort for the baby.